-Budget ing
+Budgeting

-Question Indicators District Des cription
+Question Indicators District Description

 What percentage of your supplemental allocation is used in the following categories: capital expenditures, direct student services, professional development and district coordination?
 If supplemental funding from the Arizona state legislature is not currently available, please describe funding resources used to support your gifted education program.
-The Maintenance and Oper ation Budget suppor ts Gifted Education Expenditures.
+The Maintenance and Operation Budget supports Gifted Education Expenditures.

 Describe the structure of your gifted education staffing including the ratio of teaching staff to the number of identified gifted Type of program: pull out, cluster, self-contained or differentiated instruction within the classroom Ratio within the structure you chose: 1 to how many students?
-Gifted Cluster Model, Non-Departmentalized - Teacher to Student Ratio: 1 gifted strand teacher to every 6-8 identified gir students. (district average) If the combined total of gifted students in any two consecutive grade levels than 9, sites have the option of creating a multi-age gifted strand classroom developmentally appropriate.
-When there is more than one strand teacher at a grade level, sites will dete how the gifted students are to divided amongst strand classrooms, taking i consideration area of gifted identification, student achievement level, beha class size.
+Gifted Cluster Model, Non-Departmentalized - Teacher to Student Ratio: 1 gifted strand teacher to every 6-8 identified gifted students. (district average) If the combined total of gifted students in any two consecutive grade levels is less than 9, sites have the option of creating a multi-age gifted strand classroom, when developmentally appropriate.
+When there is more than one strand teacher at a grade level, sites will determine how the gifted students are to divided amongst strand classrooms, taking into consideration area of gifted identification, student achievement level, behavior, and class size.

-students. of Non-ELD Teache
+students. # of Non-ELD Teachers

-of Gifted Students 2 Teachers 3 Teachers 4 or More Teachers

-1 - 8 1 strand 1 strand 1 strand
+of Gifted Students 2 Teachers 3 Teachers 4 or More Teachers 1 - 8 1 strand 1 strand 1 strand

 9 - 16 1 strand 2 strands 2 strands

-17 or more 1 strand 2 strands Site choice of: 2 or 3 strands
+2 or 3 strands Site choice of: 2 or 3 strands

-Gifted Cluster Model, Depa rtmentalized -
+Gifted Cluster Model, Departmentalized -

 One gifted strand teacher is assigned per grade level.
 However, all content area teachers are responsible for providing differentiation, contributing to the development of the Gifted Differentiation Plan, and implementing the Gifted Differentiation Plan.
 To what extent does the district support the funding of your gifted program?
 Please elaborate: be specific as to staff and financial resources Teacher salaries?
 Rooms, appropriately equipped?
 Professional development Funding for a Director?
 Testing supplies?
 Administrative support?
-Salaries/Stipends: The district pays gifted strand teacher stipends of \$500 - \$750,- depending on whether the teacher holds a Gifted Endorsement.
+Salaries/Stipends: The district pays gifted strand teacher stipends of \$500 - \$750, depending on whether the teacher holds a Gifted Endorsement.
 Each site has a Gifted Lead Teacher who receives an additional hourly stipend.
 Rooms/materials: The district pays for classroom materials to assist teachers in providing appropriate differentiation for gifted students Professional Development: The district pays fees for guest speakers pertaining to gifted education and purchases materials for staff development including gifted literature.
 Testing Supplies: The district pays for and testing supplies, testers to administer the tests, and scoring of the tests.
 Special Activities: The district pays for special activities that benefit gifted students including Student Congress (which occurs 2 times each school year), spelling bees, chess and poetry competitions, science competitions, STEM and Project-Based Learning activities, and the Future Cities Competition.
 Summer Enrichment: The district pays for a Gifted Summer Enrichment Program, including teacher salaries, materials, building maintenance, and a coordinator.

 AGENDA NO: 7.C.
-TOPIC: 2017-18 Revenue Budget

-SUBMITTED BY: Ms. Sara DiPasquale, Director of Finance & Purchasing

-RECOMMENDED BY: Mr. Mike Barragan, Assistant Superintendent for Financial & Auxiliary Services

-It is recommended the Governing Board approve the Fiscal Year 2017-18 Revenue Budget as presented.

-The Revenue Budget is no longer a state-mandated report but continues to be prepared for presentation in the District's financial statements (Comprehensive Annual Financial Report or CAFR).

-The CAFR is most commonly read by bond rating companies, potential investors and financing agencies so including revenue sources aids readers in understanding the District's total financial position.

-Source of Funding -

-M & O State Federal

-Budget Grant Grant Capital Other

-Rev. 8/03

-Superintendent

-District Contact Employee: Sara DiPasquale Telephone: (623) 237-7108

-Email: sdipasquale@gesd40.org

-November 9, 2018

-Date

-Business Manager

-Clerk or President of the Governing Board
+TOPIC:2017 -18 Revenue Budget SUBMITTED BY: Ms s.
+Sara DiPasquale, D irector of Finance & I Purchasing RECOMMENDED BY: Mr. Mike Barragan, A Assistant Superintenc lent for Financial & A Auxiliary Services DATE ASSIGNED FOR CONSIDERATION: November 9, 2017 RECOMMENDATION: It is recommended th ne Governing Board a approve the Fiscal Ye ar 2017-18 Revenue Budget as presented.
+RATIONALE: s to be prepared for ancial Report or CAFR). vestors and financing istrict's total financial Source of Funding - M & O State Grant Federal Grant Capital Other ver 2.5.03

+NOT REQUIRED TO BE SUBMITTED - SET UP FOR FINANCIAL STATEMENT PRESENTATION ONLY